-The Board has determined that it is necessary to consolidate two separate dockets in this rulemaking and expedite our consideration of certain later amendments.
-The following segment of this opinion outlines the various federal actions considered in this proceeding.
-The actions involved in UIC update docket R01-1 are consolidated with the rulemaking proposal in docket R00-11 because they require no Board action, are closely related to the actions involved in UIC update docket R00-11, or are the UIC aspects of the hazardous waste-related actions incorporated into the recent Resource Conservation and Recovery Act (RCRA) Subtitle C update, RCRA Subtitle C Update, USEPA Amendments (July 1, 1999, through December 31, 1999) (May 18, 2000), R00-13.
+In its proposal for public comment, adopted by the Board on September 7, 2000, the Board determined that it was necessary to consolidate two separate dockets in this rulemaking and expedite our consideration of certain later amendments.
+The actions involved in UIC update docket R01-1 were consolidated with the rulemaking proposal in docket R00-11 because they require no Board action, are closely related to the actions involved in UIC update docket R00-11, or are the UIC aspects of the hazardous waste-related actions incorporated into the recent Resource Conservation and Recovery Act (RCRA) Subtitle C update, RCRA Subtitle C Update, USEPA Amendments (July 1, 1999, through December 31, 1999) (May 18, 2000), R00-13.